raredigits/rare-scripts/copy-to-clipboard/README.md

 That’s the whole contract:

-- If the icon has data-copy-target, the script copies text from that element.
+- If the icon has `data-copy-target`, the script copies text from that element.
-- If not, it looks for the nearest element marked with data-copy.
+- If not, it looks for the nearest element marked with `data-copy`.
 - If that element is a link, it copies the URL.
 Otherwise, it copies the text content.

 No duplicated data.
 No hard-coded containers.
 No assumptions about structure.